dbt-labs/dbt-utils/README.md

 #### split_part ([source](macros/cross_db_utils/split_part.sql))
-This macro splits a string of text using the supplied delimiter and returns the supplied part number (base 1).
+This macro splits a string of text using the supplied delimiter and returns the supplied part number (1-indexed).

 Usage:
 ```